masterminds-kenya/social_network/README.md

 - [ ] DB Design: Track different businesses and how users affect each of them?
   - [x] Influencer User Table
   - [x] Brand Table
+  - [x] User Model with constructor function for translating from FB.
-  - [ ] Assume Many-to-Many, decide on fields from insights data.
+  - [x] Decide on fields from insights data.
+  - [x] Insight to track time series
+  - [x] Update ON DELETE for a Users child insights and audience.
   - [?]
-Insight to track time series
+Post to track different "media" posts.
   - [?]
-Post to track different "media" posts.
+Update ON DELETE for a User's posts.
+  - [ ] Manage incoming insight duplications
+  - [ ] Make sure incoming audience data does not overwrite historical audience data.
+  - [ ] Can make a connection between a brand and a user.
+    - [ ] Define a campaign for each connection.
+- [ ] Can Update data for existing Influencer Users
+- [ ] Add a logical catch for existing users to re-route to data update
+- [ ] Refine Brand Model with constructor function for translating from FB.
+- [ ] Can update data for existing Brand accounts
-  - [ ] Update ON DELETE for the child insights and posts.
+- [ ] Refine decision for fields from insights data.
 - [x] CRUD methods updated for all models.
 - [x] Get appropriate data from FaceBook's Graph API stored to the DB.
   - [x] User profile info